 The State of Idaho was no exception, with an aging child support case management system running on technology that was nearing the end of its life.
 This legacy system had a steep learning curve that limited holistic understanding, requiring involvement from various specialists in order to resolve issues.
 Few people had sufficient experience or training to handle all aspects of a case, so there were many handoffs from one staff member to another.
 These transitions delayed response times, increased the potential for errors, required more specialist work and decreased overall customer satisfaction.
 All this contributed to significant case backlog and worker fatigue.

-GovWebworks has been working with IDHW for several years to enhance and upgrade some of their mission critical systems.
-The department tasked us with modernizing the Child Support Enforcement (CSE) system as the state sought to sunset the aging infrastructure that supported the platform.
-The new, customer-focused case management system (Nexi) improves the agency’s capacity and capabilities.
-Nexi also improves resolution times for open cases, while providing better access to system records, and streamlines management of cases for workers with different skill levels.
+GovWebworks has been working with the Idaho Department of Health and Welfare (IDHW) for several years to enhance and upgrade mission critical systems.
+The department tasked us with modernizing Child Support Enforcement (CSE) as the state sought to sunset the aging infrastructure that supported the platform.
+The new, customer-focused case management system (Nexi) greatly improves the agency’s capacity and capabilities.
+Nexi also improves resolution times for open cases, while providing better access to system records, and streamlining management of cases for workers with different skill levels.

 The goal of the state’s child support team is partnering with parents to help children by setting realistic orders, and minimizing friction in collection and payment.
 To this end, the new Nexi platform is a modern web application that supports the department’s case management specialists, supervisors and attorneys.
 In the future, it may also support functionality for parents to provide or review information.